Hedges are a great add on to any lawn. Since it creates a natural-looking landscape or barrier, it certainly adds pizzazz to any home.

 Trimming simply refers to cutting the overgrown parts of the shrub, while pruning refers to the deliberate removal of parts that are considered loose, dead, or no longer useful for its purpose.

 To make sure that your hedges will be shaped perfectly, you have to make sure to perform pruning and trimming during their recommended times.
+We would recommend buying a good hedge trimmer.
+It will make your task efficient, safe, and fast.

 The shrubs used for hedges usually grow during springtime and at the end of summer.
 These are the two seasons when the shrubs get the right amount of sunlight, moisture, and nutrients from the soil.

 During spring, the temperature is just right to leave the soil moist and filled with nutrients.
-Days are also longer, so the shrubs get enough vitamin D. This condition is similar to that by the end of summer, just before the start of autumn.
+Days are also longer, so the shrubs get enough Vitamin D. This condition is similar to that by the end of summer, just before the start of autumn.
 And for this reason, shrubs grow fastest during these seasons.

 Since this is the season when shrubs are at their most vegetative state, then it’s best to wait until the growing process starts to slow down before you start trimming.
 In doing so, you won’t be hampering the shrub’s growth.